 Kimani Okearah is a visual storyteller from Foresthill, California.
-Since 2013, he’s been snapping away as a photojournalist covering the Sacramento Kings of the NBA.
+Since 2013, he’s been working as a photojournalist covering the Sacramento Kings in the National Basketball Association.

-For reasons of talent. height and health, Kimani is not a NBA athlete himself, but he strives to be an example of how to find a way to achieve goals regardless of circumstance.
+For reasons of talent, height, and health, Kimani is not a NBA athlete himself, but he strives to set an example of how to achieve your goals regardless of circumstance.

 He spoke to NBO Magazine about his origins in photography, and how he got involved with the NBA.